dkuettel/benchmark-disks/README.md

 There are only 2 subcommands: `run`, and `summary`.

 First setup all the filesystems you want to test.
-If you want to test some stripped raids, just setup a small logical volume with `lvm` for every configuration you want to test.
+If you want to test some striped raids, just setup a small logical volume with `lvm` for every configuration you want to test.
 Ultimately, you need a writable location for every configuration you want to test.

 Note: We test the filesystem, not the block device.